-No suitable habitat for any federal or state listed species is present within the proposed project location options and no tree clearing or vegetation removal is proposed as a part of construction activities; therefore, project activities will have no effect to any federal listed species or critical habitat and no impact on state listed species.
-The project site is one mile away from the closest final designated critical habitat.
+No suitable habitat for any federal or state listed species is present within the proposed project location and no tree clearing or vegetation removal is proposed as a part of construction activities; therefore, project activities will have no effect to any federal listed species or critical habitat and no impact on state listed species.
+The project site is 14 miles away from the closest final designated critical habitat and 15 miles away from the closest proposed critical habitat.
 See the attached Threatened and Endangered Species Technical Memorandum.